vedamy/week_06/README.md

 ORDER BY first_name ASC;

 ###  2.Show all rentals returned from 5/28/2005 to 6/1/2005

-(a) Identify the table which has returned dates in it, then use the where clause to get the dates.
+STEP-1.
+Identify the table which has returned dates in it, i used rental table and then i used the where clause to get the return dates between '2005-05-28' AND '2005-06-01'.

 #### Below is the query I used to extract to answer for the question-2:

-CREATE TABLE HW_2 AS

 SELECT *